-Proposals that result in the loss of use, buildings or land for public or community use will not be supported unless the applicant has robustly demonstrated, to the satisfaction of the Local Planning Authority, that:
+Proposals that result in the loss of use, buildings or land for public or community use will not be supported unless:

 - d.
-The facility is no longer needed in its current form; - e.
+The facility is no longer needed in its current form; or - e.
 A replacement facility of sufficient size, layout and quality is to be provided on an alternative suitable location; or - f.
 It would not be economically viable or feasible to retain the facility and there is no reasonable prospect of securing an alternative community use of the land or building.